minprog/prog-project/info/20 Requirements.md

 - Your app's source code should be managed in an *Android Studio* project.

+- Your app should target a recent version of the Android SDK and need not be backwards compatible.

 - Under no circumstances should we be able to cause your program to crash at runtime.

 - You may select your own project and application name.
 Your project's *package name* should be prefixed with `nl.mprog.`.